How to launch an ICO, STO, or IEO in 2021?

 What is an ICO?

-ICO or Initial Coin Offering refers to crowdfunding via crypto tokens.
-It was one of the first methods that gained popularity after the rise of crypto, and many startups have used it to navigate the strict rules that an initial investment process needs to follow.
-The basic necessity for launching an ICO is a website with the wallet address to which cryptocurrencies are sent.
+ICO or Initial Coin Offering refers to a form of crowdfunding via crypto tokens.
+It was one of the first methods that gained popularity after the rise of crypto, and many startups have used it to navigate around the strict rules that an initial investment process needs to follow.
+The basic necessity for the launch of an ICO is a website with the wallet address to which cryptocurrencies are sent.
 It was characterized by no legal boundaries, no investor protection, complete anonymity, and often the lack of MVP.

 Any individual or company can fund any project or become an investor.
 It usually works through the issuance of digital coins against investments.
-The initial investments were made with cryptocurrencies such as Bitcoin and Ethereum, and then the ICO processes evolved and started accepting fiat currencies.
-Investors buy the offered token, which is a utility in the proposed project.
+Even though initially the investments were made via cryptocurrencies such as Bitcoin and Ethereum, the ICO processes evolved and started accepting fiat currencies as well.
+Investors buy the offered token which servers as a utility in the proposed project.

 Benefits of launching an ICO: